It may have been an exhausting process taking upwards of a year depending on the landscape and other works, but finally, your pool is nearly finished.

 We provide a free 6-month major pool service to all our completed pools.
 This service is designed to give the client another opportunity to run through pool equipment maintenance, and it also allows us to check up on our Baby.

 Every pool runs a bit differently and has to be seasonally adjusted.
 The run times and chlorine or sanitizer production will also need to be monitored and adjusted over the course of the year.
 To run your pool cost effectively you want to minimise equipment run times and hence power usage. so you won’t really fully understand your pools needs until you have lived with if for a year.

 BE ON THE LOOK OUT:

-As you live with your pool and get to know it keep a watchful eye over her.
+As you live with your pool and get to know it keeps a watchful eye on her.

 Keep and eye on water colour and clarity.
 It should be crystal clear so any change in water clarity or colour will more than likely be an indicator that something is not right.

 Have a keen ear for any change in noise levels.
 If pumps become noisy or your pool begins to make strange slurping sound something is not right.
 It may be related to flow rates or water operating levels but a keen ear will often identify a potential problem in its early days.